Grains Industry National RDE Strategy

 There are 15 Rural Research and Development Corporations covering virtually all of the agricultural industries.

-The RDCs bring industry and researchers together to establish research and development strategic directions and to fund projects that provide industry with the innovation and productivity tools to compete in global markets.
+The RDCs bring industry and researchers together to establish research and development strategic directions and to invest in projects that provide industry with the innovation and productivity tools to compete in global markets.

 Australian Council of Deans for Agriculture